nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 ## What Is a `whoami` Endpoint?

-A `whoami` endpoint is a public URL (e.g., `/whoami`) on a user's profile that returns a machine-readable and/or human-readable summary of that person all powered by AI.
+A `whoami` endpoint is a public URL (e.g., `/whoami`) on a user profile that returns a machine-readable and/or human-readable summary of that person all powered by AI.
 It could include:

 - A short description of what the user does or cares about
 - Trends in topics they interact with
 - Emotional tone or style of communication
 - Top projects, collaborators, or interests
-- Changes over time (e.g.,'Recently focused on LLMs and open-source DevOps')
+- Changes over time (e.g.,Recently focused on LLMs and open-source DevOps)

 This concept pulls inspiration from the classic Unix command `whoami`, which tells you which user is currently logged in.
-In the social media age, it answers: **'Based on everything I've done here, who does this platform think I am?'**
+In the social media age, it answers: **Based on everything I have done here, who does this platform think I am?**

 ## Why This Matters